law01f/n8n-cloud-aws/README.md

 These instructions were created for an AWS environment and require the use of a DNS or dynamic DNS service.
 Make sure you have access to both before going further.

+## What you will need:
+1. An AWS account.
+Feel free to use any other cloud VM service but this tutorial focuses on AWS EC2.
+2. DNS or dynamic DNS service for the domain or subdomain you will assign to the public IP of the VM.
+I have only tried this with Dynu and NoIP.
+I also tested with Duck DNS which i usually enjoy but I got a lot of DNS issues after the setup.
+Use whatever service you prefer, free or not.

 ## Step 1: Create the Free Tier EC2 instance on AWS

 1. Go to your AWS account, then in the EC2 section, create a new virtual machine by clicking **Launch an instance**.
 Give it the name that you want.
 Select **Ubuntu** as the OS image.
 If you want it to be completely free, make sure to select anything **Free tier eligible**.
 I found that n8n runs very well on free tier configurations on AWS or Google Cloud.